D3: Reframing Your Thinking

 2. Adapting Requires Shedding Old Versions of Yourself

-It’s the hardest part, isn’t it?
-The version of yourself that worked a year ago might not match the challenges (or opportunities) ahead.
+The version of yourself that worked a year ago may not be the best fit for the challenges or opportunities ahead.

 3. Your Identity Is Built on Stories